mmrakib/mango-ui/README.md

 I made it so I can reuse React components I've made/liked across all of my projects.
 It saves me a bit of copy-pasting.

-NOTE: I made this library primarily for my own personal use, so it is highly opinionated and any and all design choices are made to suit my workflow.
+NOTE: I made this library primarily for my own personal use, so it is highly opinionated and all design choices are made to suit my workflow.

 The following is a table of components I have implemented: